-Mount Rushmore is one of the coolest sites in the U.S. It’s a giant sculpture of 4 great presidents: George Washington, Thomas Jefferson, Teddy Roosevelt and Abraham Lincoln.
-And when we say giant, we mean it: it’s carved into the side of a South Dakota mountain!
-Their heads are 60 feet tall, and the mountain is hundreds of feet tall, so chipping out those faces was no easy job.
-Every day from 1927 to 1941, over 400 men and women worked as drillers, carvers, and cooks for the group.
-Many carvers hung swinging from steel cables to do their work.
-90% of the rock was blasted away with dynamite, then they swung back to carve and polish by hand.
-Since they spent money on the project too fast, the sculpture was never totally finished.
-But we can still tell which presidents are looking out at us.
+Mount Rushmore is a giant sculpture of 4 great presidents — George Washington, Thomas Jefferson, Teddy Roosevelt and Abraham Lincoln — carved into a South Dakota mountain!
+Their heads are 60 feet tall, so chipping out those faces was a huge job.
+Every day from 1927 to 1941, over 400 men and women worked as drillers, carvers swinging from ropes, and cooks for the group.
+90% of the rock was actually blasted away with dynamite, then the carvers swung in to polish by hand.
+The sculpture was never totally finished, but we can still tell who’s who.

 Wee ones: What numbers do you say to count the 4 presidents here?

 Little kids: President Roosevelt is the one with the mustache.
 How many presidents are sitting to his right?
 Bonus: Workers would sell chunks of rock to visitors.
 If you sold 1 rock for $2, for how much would you have to sell a second rock to make $10 total?